Dreaming381/Latios-Framework-Documentation/Core/ISystem Support.md

 ## Collection Components

 Collection components can be accessed from `LatiosWorldUnmanaged`.
-If one of the associated methods is called from within a system updated by a `SuperSystem` method (which is true for root-level `ComponentSystemGroup`s as well as all Latios Framework-defined `ComponentSystemGroup` types), automatic dependency management is performed using the `Dependency` property of `SystemState`.
+If one of the associated methods is called from within a system updated by a `ComponentSystemGroup`, automatic dependency management is performed using the `Dependency` property of `SystemState`.
 All collection component operations are fully Burst-compatible.

 The `ExistComponent` is supported by `SystemAPI` methods only if the `ICollectionComponent` is defined in a separate assembly from the system.